Leopold Trattinnick: Biography

 In 1821, he published 'Botanisches Taschenbuch oder Conservatorium aller Resultate Ideen und Ansichten aus dem ganzen Umfange der Gewächskunde', Vienna, (translated as Botanical Notebook or conservatory of all resulting ideas and views from the whole range of Botany).
 It did not sell very well and only 1 volume was published.

 In 1823, Trattinick changed the name of a species of rose.
-It was originally named Rosa microphylla by Dr. William Roxburgh (1751-1815) in 1820, because René Louiche Desfontaines had previously applied the name 'microphylla' to an unrelated European species in 1798.
+It was originally named Rosa microphylla by Dr. William Roxburgh (1751–1815) in 1820, because René Louiche Desfontaines had previously applied the name 'microphylla' to an unrelated European species in 1798.
 It became Rosa Roxburghii.
 Trattinick published this name change in 'Rosacearum monographia' page233 in 1823.
 The 'Monograph of the Rose Family' covered generic and species descriptions of plants in the rose family, although it was not illustrated.

-Between 1823-1824, four volumes of Synodus Botanica were published with illustrations or scientific drawings by 'Franz Nobleman Portenschlag-Ledermayer'.
+Between 1823 and 1824, four volumes of Synodus Botanica were published with illustrations or scientific drawings by 'Franz Nobleman Portenschlag-Ledermayer'.

 In 1825, Trattinnick published 'Genera Nova Plantarum Iconibus Observationibusque Illustrata', which appeared in 24 fascicles.
 The illustrations were not coloured but were very highly regarded.

-Between 1825-1834, four volumes of 'Neue Arten von Pelargonien deutschen Ursprunges' were published.
+Between 1825 and 1834, four volumes of 'Neue Arten von Pelargonien deutschen Ursprunges' were published.
 They described 400 hybrids of Pelargoniums from Germany, all of which were named or renamed in Latin.
 Before 1843 he published 2 more volumes of the same title.
 Which included 264 illustrations, as a full-page engraving which was hand-coloured.
 In his later publications, some of the plants were illustrated by single flowers and several plants were included on a page.

 In 1826, as the curator of botany, Trattinick wrote in his annual report “The botanical heritage of Ferdinand Bauer, who died in Hietzing in March of this year, consisting of 113 small parcels of dried plants from New Holland, the Island of Timor the Island of Norfolk, and the Cape of Good Hope, and of 1876 plates of drawings of them, sketched in pencil, which His Highest Imperial Majesty had purchased, has been handed over to me.
 K.K.
 Museum on the last of October 1926.
 Leopold Trattinick, Curator” (which as translated by Riedl-Dorn, in 1989).